- The Los Angeles Times

 Acclaimed internationally for his insightful, elegant artistry and brilliant technique, ANDREW VON OEYEN has established himself as one of the most captivating pianists of his generation.

-Since his debut at age 16 with the Los Angeles Philharmonic and Esa-Pekka Salonen, Mr. von Oeyen has presented a wide range of concerto and solo repertoire at leading venues worldwide.
-He has appeared as soloist in the United States with such ensembles as the Philadelphia Orchestra, Los Angeles Philharmonic, San Francisco Symphony, National Symphony Orchestra, Detroit Symphony, Dallas Symphony, Atlanta Symphony, St. Louis Symphony, Seattle Symphony, Cincinnati Symphony, Ravinia Festival Orchestra, Grant Park Orchestra and Spoleto Festival USA Orchestra.
-He has performed internationally with the Mariinsky Orchestra, Berlin Symphony, Prague Philharmonia, New Japan Philharmonic, Singapore Symphony Orchestra, Orchestre Symphonique de Marseille, Bilbao Symphony, Geneva Chamber Orchestra, Vancouver Symphony, Calgary Philharmonic, Jerusalem Symphony Orchestra, Slovenian Philharmonic and Slovak Philharmonic, among others.
+Since his debut at age 16 with the Los Angeles Philharmonic and Esa-Pekka Salonen, von Oeyen has performed a wide range of concertos and solo repertoire at leading venues worldwide.
+He has appeared as a soloist in the United States with esteemed ensembles such as the Philadelphia Orchestra, Los Angeles Philharmonic, San Francisco Symphony, National Symphony Orchestra, Detroit Symphony, Dallas Symphony, Atlanta Symphony, St. Louis Symphony, Seattle Symphony, Cincinnati Symphony, Ravinia Festival Orchestra, Grant Park Orchestra, and Spoleto Festival USA Orchestra.
+Internationally, he has performed with the Mariinsky Orchestra, BBC Symphony Orchestra, Berlin Symphony, Prague Philharmonia, Tokyo Metropolitan Orchestra, New Japan Philharmonic, Singapore Symphony Orchestra, Orchestre Symphonique de Marseille, Bilbao Symphony, Geneva Chamber Orchestra, Vancouver Symphony, Calgary Philharmonic, Jerusalem Symphony, Slovenian Philharmonic, and Slovak Philharmonic, among others.

-Mr. von Oeyen, of German and Dutch origin, was born in the U.S. He began his piano studies at age 5 and made his solo orchestral debut at age 10.
-An alumnus of Columbia University and graduate of The Juilliard School, where his principal teachers were Herbert Stessin and Jerome Lowenthal, he also worked with Alfred Brendel and Leon Fleisher.
-He won the prestigious Gilmore Young Artist Award in 1999 and also took First Prize in the Léni Fé Bland Foundation National Piano Competition in 2001.
-Mr. von Oeyen lives in Los Angeles and Paris where he holds both U.S. and French nationality.
+Von Oeyen, of German and Dutch origin, was born in the U.S., began piano studies at age five, and made his solo orchestral debut at ten.
+An alumnus of Columbia University and a graduate of The Juilliard School, his principal teachers included Herbert Stessin and Jerome Lowenthal; he also studied with Alfred Brendel and Leon Fleisher.
+He won the Gilmore Young Artist Award in 1999 and First Prize in the Léni Fé Bland Foundation National Piano Competition in 2001.
+He currently resides in Los Angeles, where in 2025 he co-founded the Horizon Circle concert series, and in Paris.
+He holds both U.S. and French nationality.